-Testing drops in Texas, as schools reopen, football resumes
+Texas testing drops as schools reopen, prepare for football

 The trend worries health experts who fear that Texas risks flying blind into the fall if it doesn’t increase testing.
 Texas embarked on one of the fastest reopenings in the U.S. in May but retreated weeks later in the face of massive outbreaks, ultimately leading Abbott to impose a statewide mask order after previously saying he wouldn’t.

-At one point, one overwhelmed hospital on the Texas border was airlifting COVID-19 patents hundreds of miles (kilometers) north in search of open beds, and Houston this month began threatening $250 fines for not wearing face coverings in an effort to drive down infection numbers.
+At one point, one overwhelmed hospital on the Texas border was airlifting COVID-19 patients hundreds of miles (kilometers) north in search of open beds, and Houston this month began threatening $250 fines for not wearing face coverings in an effort to drive down infection numbers.

 In recent weeks, things have improved, including a nearly 40% drop in hospitalizations since July’s peak.
 But deaths remain high, and doctors in some parts still say they’re still stretched.
 Texas is averaging more than 210 reported new deaths a day over the past two weeks, according to The COVID Tracking Project.
 On Friday, it reported 313 deaths.
 Overall, the state has recorded more than 9,600 fatalities.